ABFE¶

 ¶

-The test run parameter can be used to run ABFE for a short number of steps, to verify that all steps execute quickly.
+The test run parameter can be used to run ABFE for a short number of steps, to verify that all steps execute without consuming too many CPU cycles.
 This should not be used to run production simulations.

 To set the test run parameter to 1, we can use: